bpzoran/gadapt/README.md

 # GAdapt: Self-Adaptive Genetic Algorithm
 **GAdapt** (https://gadapt.com) is an open-source Python library for Genetic Algorithm optimization.
-It implements innovative concepts for adaptive mutation of genes and chromosomes.
+It implements innovative concepts for the adaptive mutation of genes and chromosomes.

 # What innovations does GAdapt bring?
 **GAdapt** introduces self-adaptive determination of how many and which chromosomes and genes will be mutated.
-This determination is based on diversity of parents, diversity of cost and cross-diversity of genetic variables in the population.
-Less diversity increases the possibility of the mutation.
+This determination is based on the diversity of parents, diversity of cost and cross-diversity of genetic variables in the population.
+Less diversity increases the possibility of mutation.
 Consequently, it increases the accuracy and the performance of the optimization.
-Default settings provide self-adaptive determination of mutation chromosomes and genes.
+Default settings provide a self-adaptive determination of mutation chromosomes and genes.

 # Installation
-To install [GAdapt] use pip, with the following command:
+To install [GAdapt], use pip with the following command:

 **pip install gadapt**

 # Source Code
-The source code is stored on GitHub, on the following address: https://github.com/bpzoran/gadapt
+The source code is stored on GitHub at the following address: https://github.com/bpzoran/gadapt

 # Getting started
 The following example optimizes variable values for a complex trigonometric function.